Table of Contents

 Questions to Ask a Provider Before Choosing HIPAA Compliant Cloud Hosting

-As you go through the process of selecting from cloud hosting providers, you’ll want to tailor your questions and risk assessments to your specific business and experience.
+As you go through the process of selecting cloud hosting providers, you’ll want to tailor your questions and risk assessments to your specific business and experience.
 However, these questions can give you a foundation on which to build your search.

 - What technical safeguards does the cloud hosting provider have in place to protect your users’ confidential ePHI?
 Will they sign a Business Associate Agreement (BAA)?
 Because the hosting provider will be providing the safekeeping for ePHI, you need a formal agreement in place to ensure they are legally responsible for the safekeeping of this information.
 A BAA is a legally binding contract you’ll need in place with the provider.